amoghyermalkar123/y-zig/README.md

-and tries to be a mini-port of the Yjs implementation of the same paper here - https://github.com/yjs/yjs
+and tries to be a mini-port of the Yjs implementation of the same paper here - https://github.com/yjs/yjs focusing only on the text based data structure as of now.

 ### Roadmap
 ## This is a priority list arranged from high to low